My Travels With Strange Men

 Another place.
 Another companion.
 Another lesson I didn’t know I needed.
 Here is the last photo I took from the trip.
 It is safe to say sunsets mean a bit more to me now.

-MY TRAVELS WITH STRANGE MEN - Part III: The Azores, Dirk Dunlap, and Why This One Was Different
+MY TRAVELS WITH STRANGE MEN - Episode Three: The Azores, Dirk Dunlap, and Why This One Was Different

 If you’ve read Episodes 1 and 2, my trip with Scott Eddy (born out of a Virgin cruise and the kind of conversations you don’t schedule) and then Glenn Shapiro (Africa + Seychelles, where the scenery was epic but the real story was the time together), welcome to Episode 3.